This article has links to products and services we love, which we may make commission from.

 Where is the Isle of Mull?

-Mull is the second-largest island in the Inner-Hebrides on the West Coast of Scotland.
+Mull is the second-largest island in the Inner Hebrides on the West Coast of Scotland.

-How To Get To Isle of Mull
+How To Get To the Isle of Mull

 You can get to the Isle of Mull in three ways.

-A nice intro to the area or taster for those short on time.
+It is a nice intro to the area or taster for those short on time.

 Secondly, you can arrive by ferry from Ardnamurchan (Kilchoan – Tobermory and Lochaline – Fishnish).